h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/linear_regression.md

 - With small $\lambda$: Models are flexible with low bias, high variance
 - Optimal $\lambda$ balances bias and variance for best predictive performance

+Different degrees of regularization (via $\lambda$ values) can be visualized:
+- With high regularization (large $\lambda$): All models have similar parameters and predictions, showing low variance but high bias
+- With intermediate regularization: Models show a balance between consistency and flexibility
+- With low regularization (small $\lambda$): Models vary significantly across different training datasets, showing high variance but lower bias

 ## 6. Model Evaluation and Selection

 ### Training vs. Test Performance